-Use the TokBox Account to specify your own Amazon S3 bucket or Windows Azure container for completed archives to be uploaded to.
-(For more information on Amazon S3 see Using an Amazon S3 bucket with OpenTok archiving.)
+Use the TokBox Account to specify your S3-compliant endpoint or Windows Azure container for completed archives to be uploaded to.
+(For more information on Amazon S3 see Using S3 storage with Vonage Video API archiving.)

 You can create a Windows Azure account at

 You will provide the following information to the TokBox Account:

 - The container name

 - The Azure domain (optional)